tenintech/ad-user-management-lab/README.md

 <h4>Apply a Desktop Restriction Policy</h4>

-To simulate a managed work environment, a desktop restriction policy was created to prevent standard users from accessing the Control Panel and system settings.
+To simulate a managed work environment, a desktop restriction policy was created to prevent standard users from accessing certain icons on the desktop and system settings.

 Steps:
 - Open Group Policy Management